TanStack/router/docs/src/pages/docs/api.md

 ## useMatchRoute

 The `useMatchRoute` hook allows you to programmatically test both relative and absolute paths against the current or pending location.
-If a path is match, it will return an object of route params detected, even if this is an empty object.
+If a path is matched, it will return an object of route params detected, even if this is an empty object.
 This can be useful for:

 - Detecting specific deep-route matches from a layout component
 - Determining if a specific route is the next pending location that is being transitioned to